Most Recent Updates

 COVID-19 Infection in Early Pregnancy or when TTC

-As of September 2021, it does not appear that COVID-19 infection early in pregnancy increases the risk of miscarriage, but laboratory results have indicated it is possible (although likely rare):
+As of December 2021, it does not appear that COVID-19 infection early in pregnancy increases the risk of miscarriage, but laboratory results and placental examination after pregnancy loss in COVID-19 positive women have indicated it is possible (although likely rare):

-At least two studies assessing whether COVID-19 had any impact on early pregnancy loss determined the infection appears to have a favorable maternal course at the beginning of pregnancy and does not appear to increase the risk of miscarriage.
+At least three studies assessing whether COVID-19 had any impact on early pregnancy loss determined that infection appears to have a favorable maternal course at the beginning of pregnancy and does not appear to increase the risk of miscarriage.

 However, at least three separate studies (from August/September 2020 and July 2021) identified COVID-19 receptors in the early oocyte and blastocyst; therefore, it is possible that infection in early pregnancy could have adverse effects on the embryo.
 Significantly more research is necessary in larger populations of women.